Aethagoan/Gas-Station-Simulator/README.md

 Accomplished: Created a lot of logic to verify if we can serve a car.
 And made a bit of logic to create cars we may need to refactor later.
 Updated Bl
 Blockers: Concurrency issues with car arrivals, especially in handling multiple cars arriving simultaneously and managing their orderly service or waiting process.

-hursday 14 March 2024 -
+Thursday 14 March 2024 -
-TAttendees: All
+Attendees: All
-  ### Records of.
 Log/Accomplished: Went over milestone 2, figured out what we needed and how we'd code it.
 Blockers: none this time around.

-   individual sessions - Agustin
+### Records of individual sessions - Agustin
 Wednesday 28 February 2024 -
 Time start: 9:00 AM
 Time stop:  9:35 AM